 - You will be asked to create a “save key” to access your application.
 See the information on the right hand side of the screen for more details.
 This is a temporary password that is usually only good for that day.

-- Complete student information including adding up to 10 colleges where you want your FAFSA sent for next school year.
+- Complete student information including adding up to 10 colleges where you plan to apply.